DigitalDenCloud/serverless-web-application-backend/README.md

 This workflow updates the SAM stack currently deployed.
 The AWS access keys are stored as GitHub Secrets and the user has very limited access to resources.
 The SAM Deploy assumes a role to deploy the needed resources.
 This project is utilizing GitHub Actions over an AWS CodePipeline for cost savings and is a better alternative based on the scope of this project.

-Included an integration test, which test the GET API endpoint:
+Included an integration test, which tests the GET API endpoint:

 ```
 integration-test: